August 9, 2021

-We have reached the main part of the funnel analysis report in Google Analytics 4, funnel steps.
+We have reached the main part of the funnel exploration report in Google Analytics 4, funnel steps.
 If you already have some steps predefined there, you can delete them one-by-one by clicking the X next to each step.
 If you want to add/edit steps, click the Pencil icon.

 This will open a funnel editing interface.